tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/User and Profile management/User-management.md

 You can update the following information:

-* Full name of a user
+* Nome completo of a user
 * Request a password recovery.
 * Update the user status (Active ou Inactive)
 * Change ou remove the profile assigned to a given account.